-Anyway, why do we let Dindin attend dance classes?
+Anyway, why do we let Dindin keep learning dance?
 Well, here are some benefits.

 Benefits of Dance for Kids